-There are forensic step-down beds allocated for forensic persons served at South Florida State Hospital.
-Generally, the persons served are from the 13-county service area and have been stepped down from a secure forensic facility to this civil hospital because they are regarded as no longer in need of a high-security placement.
+There are beds allocated for forensic persons served at South Florida State Hospital.
+Generally, the persons served are from the 13-county service area in the southern/central Florida area, and have been stepped down from a secure forensic facility to this civil hospital because they are regarded as no longer in need of a high-security placement.
 There is no specific forensic unit, and the persons served are dispersed throughout the hospital units based on level of functioning and behavior.

 The forensic persons served have been committed by the state criminal courts as Incompetent to Proceed (ITP) or as Not Guilty By Reason of Insanity (NGI).
-A variety of psychiatric conditions are seen, with the most frequent diagnoses being major thought and affective disorders, severe personality disorders (primarily antisocial and borderline), and substance use disorders.
-Many of the ITP persons served have cognitive impairment that prevents them from being restored to competency.
+While most of the ITP persons served are diagnosed with psychotic disorders, cognitive impairment may also prevent them from being restored to competency.